*Flu shots are currently out of stock. We are expecting more soon.

 Vaccinations are always a personal choice, but we strongly support use of the flu vaccine to provide whatever protection possible against the flu.
-Epidemics in our history have caused major suffering and death, and we have a way to reduce our risk—even if 40-60% reduction seems small.
+Epidemics in our history have caused major suffering and death, and we have a way to reduce our risk—even if a 30-60% reduction seems small.
 Side-effects from the shot are possible, but very rare.

 For more information, refer to the CDC webpage on flu, which contains the most unbiased information available now.
 You can also review the Arizona Department of Health flu webpage, where they monitor current flu data.